flxo/rogcat/README.md

     -d, --dump              Dump the log and then exit (don't block) --help              Prints help information
         --hide-timestamp    Hide timestamp in terminal output
-        --monochrome        Monochrome terminal output
         --no-dimm           Use white as dimm color
         --overwrite         Overwrite output file if present
     -r, --restart           Restart command on exit
         --shorten-tags      Shorten tags by removing vovels if too long for human terminal format --show-date         Show month and day in terminal output --show-time-diff    Show the time difference between the occurence of equal tags in terminal output -s, --skip              Skip records on a command restart until the last received last record is received again.
 Use with caution!
     -V, --version           Prints version information

 OPTIONS:
     -b, --buffer <buffer>...
             Select specific (logcat) log buffers.
 Defaults to main, events, kernel and crash (logcat default)

+        --color <color>                          Terminal coloring option [values: auto, always, never] -a, --filename-format <filename_format>
-    -a, --filename-format <filename_format>      Select a format for output file names.
-By passing 'single' the filename provided with the '-o' option is used (default).'enumerate' appends a file sequence number after the filename passed with '-o' option whenever a new file is created (see 'records-per-file' option). 'date' will prefix the output filename with the current local date when a new file is created [values: single, enumerate, date]
+            Select a format for output file names.
+By passing 'single' the filename provided with the '-o' option is used (default).'enumerate' appends a file sequence number after the filename passed with '-o' option whenever a new file is created (see 'records-per-file' option). 'date' will prefix the output filename with the current local date when a new file is created [values: single, enumerate, date] -f, --format <format>
-    -f, --format <format>                        Output format.
+            Output format.
 Defaults to human on stdout and raw on file output [values: csv, html, human, json, raw]

     -H, --head <head>                            Read n records and exit -h, --highlight <highlight>...
             Highlight messages that match this pattern in RE2.
 The prefix '!' inverts the match

     -i, --input <input>...
             Read from file instead of command.
 Use 'serial://COM0@115200,8N1 or similiar for reading a serial port

-    -l, --level <level>                          Minimum level [values: trace, debug, info, warn, error, fatal, assert, T, D, I, W, E, F, A]
+    -l, --level <level>
+            Minimum level [values: trace, debug, info, warn, error, fatal, assert, T, D, I, W, E, F, A]

     -m, --message <message>...
-Tag filters in RE2.
+Message filters in RE2.
 The prefix '!' inverts the match -o, --output <output>                        Write output to file -p, --profile <profile>                      Select profile
     -P, --profiles-path <profiles_path>          Manually specify profile file (overrules ROGCAT_PROFILES)